 4. The cost savings to taxpayers and students of this shift will be significant.
-Outstanding HECS liabilities now stand at $66bn.
+Outstanding HECS liabilities stood at $70.4bn in 2017.
 Training that takes place in VET instead of universities will not incur HECS fees – it will be primarily paid for by private sector employers.
 Furthermore, the industry-based setting for VET can be expected to reduce significantly the drop-out rate in universities.
-In return, employers can expect a supply of trained employers better equipped with on-the-job skills and familiarity with industry culture.
+In return, employers can expect a supply of trained employees better equipped with on-the-job skills and familiarity with industry culture.

 5. With 70% of students in VET, universities will be able to resume their traditional function, which is to nurture intellectual endeavour and the capacity for expansive conceptual thinking and analysis in the humanities and the sciences.
 It is not the purpose of universities to train workers for jobs, that is the role of VET.

 The Commonwealth should fund generalist degrees in Arts and Sciences for citizens of all ages.
 Full public funding for generalist degrees in Arts and Sciences signals to the whole of society that this endeavour and capacity is highly valued.
 Because these degrees do not necessarily increase a person’s employability, it is appropriate that there be no financial disincentives to participation in these courses, such as up-front or delayed payment (HECS-type) tuition fees.